Fox’s Harris Faulkner is used to people making presumptions

 Faulkner schooled President Donald Trump on racial issues in an interview that earned her plaudits last month.
 She also sometimes asks questions on “Outnumbered” that hew closely to a conservative line.

-The 56-year-old Faulkner’s father is a former U.S. Army officer who passed on a love of country to his daughter despite experiencing the segregated South.
+The 54-year-old Faulkner’s father is a former U.S. Army officer who passed on a love of country to his daughter despite experiencing the segregated South.
 “He used to tell me, ‘I’d rather fight for what I believe in and know that America will catch up and get through the struggle than fight for any other nation on Earth.’” she said.

 She worked local news jobs in Greenville, N.C., Kansas City and Minneapolis, joining Fox News in 2005.

-Note: This story has been corrected to show Faulkner is 54, not 56.